OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-12.md

 He treated Abram well for her sake, and Abram acquired sheep, oxen, male donkeys, male and female servants, female donkeys, and camels.

 ## Genesis 12:17
-But the Lord struck Pharaoh and his household with severe plagues because of Sarai, Abram’s wife.
+But the Lord afflicted Pharaoh and his household with serious plagues because of Sarai, Abram’s wife.

 ## Genesis 12:18
 So Pharaoh summoned Abram and said, “What have you done to me?
 Why did you not tell me she was your wife?